You are here

 Flanagan Campus Center at Beatty Hall

 The Flanagan Campus Center, located in the ground and first floor of Beatty Hall, provides space for students to relax and collaborate.
 The Flanagan Campus Center is home to the Info Hub, Beatty Café, Wentworth Bookstore, Schumann Fitness Center, a pool hall, Student Organization Room, Meditation Room, meeting rooms, and numerous breakout and relaxation spaces.
-The office of Community Standards, Center for Diversity & Social Justice, Center for Student Engagement, and the Fitness Center are also located in the Flanagan Campus Center.
+The office of Community Standards, Center for Diversity & Social Justice, and the Center for Student Engagement are also located in the Flanagan Campus Center.

-At the Info Hub, located in the atrium of the ground floor of the Flanagan Campus Center, students can purchase discounted tickets to local movie theaters, the Museum of Science, and occasionally special event tickets to local attractions.
-Students can also check out, free of charge, AV equipment for the meeting rooms and breakout spaces, chargers, as well equipment for the pool hall.
+The Info Hub, located in the atrium of the ground floor of the Flanagan Campus Center, allows students to purchase discounted tickets to local movie theaters and the Museum of Science, and occasionally special event tickets to local attractions.
+Students can also check out, free of charge, AV equipment for the meeting rooms and breakout spaces, chargers, and equipment for the pool hall.